ak-asu/web-dev-skill/.github/steps/7-react-fundamentals.md

 ### Why Use React?
 - **Component-Based**: Break your UI into reusable components, like a Navbar or Skills list.
-- **Efficient Updates**: React’s virtual DOM minimizes browser updates, improving performance.
+- **Efficient Updates**: React's virtual DOM minimizes browser updates, improving performance.
 - **Rich Ecosystem**: Integrates with tools like Vite, TypeScript, and Tailwind CSS.

 For more details, visit the [React Documentation](https://react.dev/).